 Personal and advertising injury is a defined term in most general liability policies, including the standard policies issued by the Insurance Services Office (ISO).
 Its meaning determines the types of offenses that are covered under Personal and Advertising Injury Liability.
 Personal and advertising injury means injury arising out of one or more of the offenses outlined below.

 False arrest refers to the unlawful physical detention of a person.
 For example, you are having a verbal disagreement with Ted, a consultant you've hired.
 When Ted tries to walk out, you lock your office door.
 You refuse to let him leave until he's heard your side of the argument.
 Two hours later, you finally let him leave.
 Ted sues you for false arrest.

 False imprisonment occurs when one person physically confines another person without legal authority, either by force or by the threat of force.
 Pretend for a moment that you own a grocery store.
 You noticed that Bill is fingering the candy bars and you suspect he has hidden one in his clothing.
 You grab Bill's arm and insist he accompany you into your office.
 You don't allow him to leave until thirty minutes later when you are finally convinced that he hasn't stolen anything.
 Bill later sues you for false imprisonment.

-Malicious prosecution means civil or criminal action without probable cause.
+Malicious prosecution is defined as civil or criminal action without probable cause.
 To successfully sue for malicious prosecution, a person must prove that he or she was the subject of a malicious lawsuit or criminal action, which was resolved in his or her favor.

 In this scenario, you own a computer repair business.
 Funds seem to be disappearing, and you suspect that your bookkeeper, Jane, is embezzling money.
 You summon the police and insist that Jane should be arrested and charged with theft.
 Two months later, you discover that the thief is Bob, your business partner.
 The charges against Jane are dropped for lack of evidence, and Jane sues you for malicious prosecution.